This is why supporting mental health is critical during the pandemic

 First, it’s important to create a culture—even if it’s primarily through virtual communication—that gives people permission to be vulnerable.
 No matter where you sit in an organization, we’re all human beings, and knowing we’re not alone in our feelings and experiences, and that there is no shame attached to them, can help us feel less isolated.
 In addition, being open and open-minded about these issues can help organizations develop supportive policies that benefit employees who live with mental health problems, as well as those who don’t.

-Broader adoption of video conferencing presents new opportunities to help your organization stay connected beyond meetings, by allowing for virtual check-ins and social events.
+Broader adoption of videoconferencing presents new opportunities to help your organization stay connected beyond meetings, by allowing for virtual check-ins and social events.
 Staying in regular touch with your teams can add some of the purpose and community people may lose as they continue to work from home.
 A Qualtrics study from this past spring noted that almost 40% of employees reported that not one person from their company, including managers, had asked if they were doing okay.
 Those employees were 38% more likely than others to admit that since the pandemic began their mental health had worsened.

 Another way companies can ease the situation is by being as flexible as possible, especially if schools continue to postpone opening or partially open, to allow people to fulfill all their obligations, not just those to their employer.
-For my company, we’ve made an intentional decision to not schedule meetings at times when family commitments tend to be most common, such as in the mornings, lunchtime and early evening.
+For my company, we’ve made an intentional decision to not schedule meetings at times when family commitments tend to be most common, such as in the mornings, lunchtime, and early evening.

 Finally, make a special effort to ensure employees, whether at home, at the office, or out in the field, know what mental health resources are available to them.
 Almost 46% of respondents in the study by Qualtrics said their companies had not reminded employees of these resources.